AnsKM/youtube-chat-extension/docs/deployment/CHROME_STORE_LISTING.md

 THIRD-PARTY SERVICES
 - Google Gemini API: Used for AI responses (see Google's privacy policy)
+- OpenRouter API: Used for DeepSeek model access (see OpenRouter's privacy policy)
 - No analytics or tracking services are used

 CONTACT